hapijs/hapi/docs/API.md

 server.route({ method: 'GET', path: '/user', config: user });
 ```

-### Path processing
+##### Path processing

 The router iterates through the routing table on each incoming request and executes the first (and only the first) matching route.
 Route
 matching is done on the request path only (excluding the query and other URI components).

-**hapi** matches incoming requests in a deterministic order.
-This means the order in which routes are added does not
+Requests are matches in a deterministic order where
-matter.
-To achieve this, **hapi** uses a set of rules to sort the routes from the most specific to the most generic.
+the order in which routes are added does not matter.
+The routes are sorted from the most specific to the most generic.
 For example, the following
-path array shows the order in which an incoming request path will be matched against the routes, regardless of the order they are added:
+path array shows the order in which an incoming request path will be matched against the routes:

 ```javascript
 var paths = [